evennia/evennia/docs/sphinx/source/wiki/Scripts.rst

 By combining state-changes with timers one can make a room look different during nighttime than it does during the day.
 Weather and seasons might come and go.
-But one can also achieve more complex things such as state-AI systems that make mobs move around and possibly persue characters between rooms.
+But one can also achieve more complex things such as state-AI systems that make mobs move around and possibly pursue characters between rooms.

 ...
 In short, Scripts make the game world *tick*.
 Scripts are